mbounthavong/Cost-as-a-dependent-variable/README.md

 I also wrote an R tutorial on two-part models, which is located on my [RPubs](https://rpubs.com/mbounthavong/two-part-model-in-r) site.

+I wrote a follow-up R tutorial on two-part models where the 95% confidence intervals are estimated using bootstrap methods on my [RPubs site](https://rpubs.com/mbounthavong/twopart_boot_r).

 ## Past presentations
 I presented some of these materials in the past at the VA Health Economics Resource Center (HERC) cyberseminar: